Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Proof of Theorem (the Asynchronous Case)

-By the union bound and Lemma~\ref{lemma:delay_est}, the delay of each device can be correctly estimated with probability $1- O(1/K)$.
+Denote by $\mathcal{V}$ the event that the delay estimation of all devices is correct.
+Then we have $\mathsf{P} \{\mathcal{V} | G \in \mathcal{G} \} \geq 1 - 4/K$ by the union bound and Lemma~\ref{lemma:delay_est}.
 Conditioned on that the device delays are correctly detected, the residual errors of channel estimation can be characterized in the same manner as the synchronous case.
-The proof for correct asynchronous neighbor discovery follows that for synchronous case.
+Thus, the error probability can be upper bounded by